Effect of magnetism and phonons on localized carriers in the ferrimagnetic kagome metals GdMn$_6$Sn$_6$ and TbMn$_6$Sn$_6$

-The ternary rare-earth kagome metal series, \Re\ ($Re$ = Sc, Y, Gd-Lu), opens new ways to investigate the influence of magnetism on the electronic properties of kagome metals and hence, distinguish between magnetic-driven and kagome layer-driven properties.
+The ternary rare-earth series, \Re\ ($R$ = Sc, Y, Gd-Lu), opens new ways to investigate the influence of magnetism on the electronic properties of kagome metals and hence, distinguish between magnetic-driven and kagome layer-driven properties.
 While these compounds have been studied extensively over the last three decades regarding their unusual magnetic structure, they recently gained attention in the framework of kagome metals \cite{Venturni1991, Ghimire2020, Yin2020}.
 These compounds crystallize in the $P6/mmm$ space group featuring spatially decoupled magnetic Mn-kagome planes stacked along the $c$-axis, which are stabilized by Sn1 atoms.
-Within one unit cell, the kagome layers are separated by non-magnetic Sn2 atoms forming a honeycomb lattice, while $Re$Sn3 layers separate the kagome planes from one unit cell to another, as sketched in Fig.~\ref{spectrum} (a) and (b).
-The underlying magnetic structure strongly depends on the rare-earth element separating the layers, resulting in a large variety of ferrimagnetic (Re = Gd, Tb, Dy, Ho) and antiferromagnetic (Re = Sc, Y, Er, Tm, Yb, Lu) ground states among the series \citep{Venturni1991, Malaman1999}.
+Within one unit cell, the kagome layers are separated by non-magnetic Sn2 atoms forming a honeycomb lattice, while $R$Sn3 layers separate the kagome planes from one unit cell to another, as sketched in Figs.~\ref{spectrum}(a) and \ref{spectrum}(b).
+The underlying magnetic structure strongly depends on the rare-earth element separating the layers, resulting in a large variety of ferrimagnetic ($R$ = Gd, Tb, Dy, Ho) and antiferromagnetic ($R$ = Sc, Y, Er, Tm, Yb, Lu) ground states across the series \citep{Venturni1991, Malaman1999}.

-ARPES and Landau level measurements reveal the signatures of the kagome lattice, including topologically non-trivial Dirac bands and flat bands in these materials \cite{Gu2022, Li2021, Liu2021, Yin2020}.
-Consisting of magnetic 3$d$ Mn-atoms with a strong intrinsic spin-orbit coupling (SOC), these two-dimensional kagome bands exhibit non-trivial Chern numbers \cite{Kang2020, Li2021, Xu2015} giving rise to an intrinsic quantum anomalous Hall effect (QAH) \cite{Ma2021, Xu2021, Xu2022, Gao2021, Asaba2020, Dhakal2021}.
-While the different magnetic structures do not seem to affect the main band dispersions near the Fermi energy, $E_{\mathrm{F}}$, significantly, a gap at the Dirac points has been proposed only for the ferrimagnetic systems \cite{Yin2020, Ma2021a, Haldane1988, Sims2022}.
-Moreover, this Chern gap, as well as the energy of the Dirac points, $E_{\mathrm{D}}$, can be tuned with the rare-earth element \cite{Ma2021a}.
-Here, the number of unpaired 4$f$-electrons of the rare-earth element plays an important role as a coupling between the 4$f$ and the 3$d$ electrons is observed.
+Angle-resolved photoemission spectroscopy (ARPES) and Landau level measurements reveal the signatures of the kagome lattice, including topologically non-trivial Dirac bands and flat bands in these materials \cite{Gu2022, Li2021, Liu2021, Yin2020}.
+Comprising spin-polarized Mn 3$d$ states with a strong intrinsic spin-orbit coupling, these two-dimensional kagome bands exhibit non-trivial Chern numbers \cite{Kang2020, Li2021, Xu2015} giving rise to an intrinsic anomalous Hall effect \cite{Ma2021, Xu2021, Xu2022, Gao2021, Asaba2020, Dhakal2021}.
+While the different magnetic structures do not seem to affect the main band dispersions near the Fermi energy $E_{\mathrm{F}}$, significantly, a gap at the Dirac points has been proposed only for the ferrimagnetic systems \cite{Yin2020, Ma2021a, Haldane1988, Sims2022}.
+Moreover, this Chern gap, as well as the energy of the Dirac points $E_{\mathrm{D}}$, can be tuned with the rare-earth element \cite{Ma2021a}.
+Here, the number of unpaired 4$f$ electrons of the rare-earth element plays an important role as a coupling between the 4$f$ and the 3$d$ electrons is observed.